As a long-time preschool teacher, Ms. Meyers knows how to calm and comfort young children during stressful times and traumatic events.

 Blocks are a fun, developmentally appropriate tool to enhance math skills in little ones.
 Kiddos discover so much about measuring, comparing, balancing, and counting while playing with them.
 To further enhance their kids' learning, moms and dads can ask questions now and again in an organic, non-intrusive way such as:

 Every home with a preschool-aged child should own a quality set of wooden blocks.
 By adding Hot Wheels, dinosaurs, and marbles, kiddos can play for hours.
-They can get lost in their imaginary world, a welcome reprieve from the realities of the pandemic.
+They can get lost in their imaginary world, a welcome reprieve from the sometimes harsh realities of their lives.

 This video explains the infinite learning possibilities that blocks offer.